Singalong

 The Mermaid

-O the ocean's waves will roll
+O the ocean's waves do roll

-And the stormy winds will blow
+And the stormy winds do blow

 While we poor sailors go skipping to the top